jimratliff/GenoMac-user/README.md

 [^WHAT_IS_JUST_2]: The [just command](https://github.com/casey/just) is a “command runner” or “a handy way to save and run project-specific commands.”
 It is a modern successor to the [make command](https://man7.org/linux/man-pages/man1/make.1.html).

-At certain points in the process, the Hypervisor will force a logout.
-This is done to increase the reliability of the changes.
-When you log in after the logout, simply start the Hypervisor again.
+At certain points in the process, within a single Hypervisor session, the Hypervisor will force a logout.
+This is done to increase the reliability of the changes—so that they’ll “stick.”
+When you log in after the logout, simply start the Hypervisor again with `just run-hypervisor`.
 The Hypervisor keeps track of its state, and it will restart where you last left off.
-Keep logging back in, after each logout, and running `just run-hypervisor` until you see “TTFN,” signaling completion of the fully Hypervisor cycle:
+Keep logging back in, after each logout, and running `just run-hypervisor` until you see “TTFN,” signaling completion of the full Hypervisor session:
 ```
  _____  _____  _____  _   _  _
 |_   _||_   _||  ___|| \ | || |